-- headache pain that sets in behind your eye or on one side of your face
+- severe headache pain that sets in behind your eye or on one side of your face

-- several headaches that last between 15 minutes to 3 hours, within 24 hours
+- several severe headaches that last between 15 minutes to 3 hours, within a 24-hour period

-- eye redness and irritation on the side of your face where your headache pain originates
+- eye redness and tearing on the side of your face where your headache pain originated

 Consistent sleep schedule

-Quitting smoking is difficult, but possible.
-Speak to a doctor about finding a personalized quit-smoking program.
+Quitting smoking may be difficult, but it’s possible.
+Speak to a doctor about finding a personalized smoking cessation program.

-Medical treatments commonly prescribed for cluster headache include:
+Medical treatments commonly prescribed for cluster headaches include:

-Cluster headaches are extremely uncomfortable, and they do tend to reoccur.
-Cluster headaches don’t last forever, and within a few days, all symptoms should disappear.
+Cluster headaches are extremely painful, and they tend to reoccur.
+These headaches don’t last forever, and symptoms usually disappear within a few days.